Inclusion-Exclusion Principle

 For sets \( A \), \( B \), and \( C \):

-Count elements not in any set within a universe \( U \):
+Count elements not in any set in universe \( U \):

 \[ |U| - |A_1 \cup A_2 \cup \cdots \cup A_n| \]